HimanshuR321/SoC-IITB-2025-Trackathon/README.md

 ### Week 4 – Introduction to React
 - Set up a React project using Vite
 - Create a Dice game using reusable components and props

+### Week 5 – Continuing React and Tailwind CSS
+- Using React Vite and Tailwind CSS for styling
+- Creating Razorpay clone (only frontend)

-### Week 5 – Introduction to Backend Development
+### Week 6 – Introduction to Backend Development
 - Build a basic Express server that returns a simple message
 - Connect the backend to MongoDB using Mongoose

-### Week 6 – User Authentication & UI Enhancements
+### Week 7 – User Authentication & UI Enhancements
 - Implement user login and signup features using MongoDB
 - Style the frontend with Tailwind CSS
 - Introduce simple animations to improve UX like an Instagram filter

-### Week 7 – Project Integration
+### Week 8 – Project Integration
 - Integrate APIs from Codeforces, CodeChef, and LeetCode
 - Display contest data on the frontend
 - Add contest bookmarking functionality
 - Perform testing and debugging

-### Week 8 (Optional but Recommended) – Final Touches
-- Add responsive design for mobile support
-- Implement dark mode
-- Auto-fetch YouTube solution links based on contest problems
-- Deploy the full-stack application and prepare for demo day and flex around your friends

 ---